Gyroscopic balance assistance

 To develop a hands-free balance-assisting device capable of automatic detection and correction of instability, the field of wearable robotics offers great potential.
 Because many conventional robotic orthoses, such as exoskeletons, are too bulky and cumbersome for convenient daily usage by the elderly, we are currently developing a minimalistic and unobtrusive alternative.
 This device will take the form of a lightweight backpack-like corset (right) that can be quickly and easily mounted/dismounted and leaves the limbs free and uninhibited to allow comfortable movement in daily life.
 To promote healthy body dynamics, the device will provide assistance only when it is needed and will otherwise not influence the wearer’s motions.

-Contained within the backpack will be two actuators called control moment gyroscopes (CMGs) that, like reaction wheels (e.g. ETH Zurich’s Cubli balancing cube robot), are capable of modifying their angular momentum to impart a moment (torque) on a body.
+Contained within the backpack are two actuators called control moment gyroscopes (CMGs) that, like reaction wheels (e.g. ETH Zurich’s Cubli balancing cube robot), are capable of modifying their angular momentum to impart a moment (torque) on a body.
 Like reaction wheels, CMGs consist of rotating flywheels, but the mode of operation is fundamentally different: rather than change the spin rate of the flywheel Ω to generate a moment, rotation of an outer gimbal (by angular rate γ' ) reorients the flywheel and produces a significantly larger gyroscopic moment, denoted by M in the figure to the right.
 Because this moment is orthogonal to the gimbal and flywheel spin axes, it is applied directly to the gimbal bearings, rather than the gimbal or flywheel motor; the implication of this is that, for a relatively small gimbal motor torque and power, a considerably larger output moment is possible, allowing for the construction of a lightweight, yet effective wearable device.

 Since initially proposing our device in 2012 (see [Li2012]), we first constructed a proof-of-concept testbench, as shown in the video below (see also [Lemus2014]).
 We have managed to accurately reproduce arbitrary moments in the intended range, and have demonstrated the feasibility of using CMGs to stabilize an inverted pendulum in a single axis.
 In the video, a single CMG is used to generate moments that simulate a virtual spring holding the inverted pendulum upright.